kevinfausett/FB-NLP/readme.md

 who has spoken less as more likely to say it.
 Thus, we will output weighted (including prior probability) and unweighted results.
-Ideally, sending more messages means sending more words, and thus the higher count of words in that class resulting in a lower probability for a given word will balance out the higher probability to be accurate but people have different tendencies in how they break up messages (breaking a paragraph into multiple vs one for example) so someone who sends a higher than average number of messages but fewer than average words would likely be seen as the most likely speaker for any brand new words.
+Ideally, sending more messages means sending more words, and thus the higher count of words in that class resulting in a lower probability for a given word will balance out the higher probability to be accurate.
+However, people have different tendencies in how they break up messages (breaking a paragraph into multiple vs one for example) so someone who sends a higher than average number of messages but fewer than average words would likely be seen as the most likely speaker for any brand new words.